 It is important for couples dealing with these disorders to seek therapy and support.
 Individual therapy can help each partner address their specific challenges and develop coping mechanisms for their symptoms.
 Couples therapy can help improve communication, establish healthy boundaries, and work towards building a more stable and fulfilling relationship.

 However, it is crucial to note that navigating a relationship with someone who has BPD and NPD traits can be exceptionally challenging.
-It is important for individuals to prioritize their own well-being and safety and to seek professional help when needed.
+It is important for people to prioritize their own well-being and safety and to seek professional help when needed.

 What are some effective therapeutic approaches and strategies for working with borderline narcissistic couples to address their individual and relational mental health challenges?